ShaotingZhang/data_science_coding_samples/README.md

 # data science coding samples

-Customized implementions of two classification algorithms: convolutional neural network and decision tree with adaboosting.
+Customized implementations of two classification algorithms: convolutional neural network and decision tree with adaboosting.

 ## About the projects

 Two python files in the src folder.
 1) Dogs-and-cats.py: classify the dogs and cats using convolutionall neural network.
-The input is images with labels -- dog or cat.
+The training data is images with labels -- dog or cat.
 2) Decision_tree.py: classify the mushrooms using decision tree with adaboosting.
-The input is mushrooms with features and labels -- each label denotes whether the quality of mushrooms is good or not.
+The training data is mushrooms with features and labels -- each label denotes whether the quality of mushrooms is good or not.

 ## How to Run